 3. The majority of Europeans would inform the police if they were an ID theft victim.

 About 84% would contact the police, while only 13% would contact the website vendor.
 An additional 13% said they would call the Internet service provider, and 7% would get in touch with a consumer protection organization.

 It’s interesting to compare these figures against the FBI identity theft statistics.
 In the US, 90% of ID theft incidents go unreported.
 Only 6.8% of Americans dealing with this incident went to the police.
 Moreover, most of them don’t think the authorities can help them if they report credit card frauds or ID theft.

-4. ID theft crimes represent less than 1% of all crimes in Canada.
+4. ID theft and fraud crimes represent 1.5% of all crimes in Canada.

-In 2013, there were a total of 1,824,837 crimes in Canada.
-Among those, only 11,594 were ID theft incidents.
-This figure represents only 0.63% of all crimes in the country.
-The identity theft rate per 100,000 people is only 33.
-These figures place Canada in the same category as most European countries, according to identity theft statistics worldwide.
+In 2021, there were over 2 million reported crimes in Canada.
+Among those, only 30,874 were ID theft and fraud incidents.
+This figure represents only 1.5% of all crimes in the country.
+These figures place Canada in the same category as most European countries, according to statistics on identity theft.

 5. Online shoppers from Britain are the most frequent victims of online identity theft.

-Online fraud statistics reveal that approximately 14% of Brits who do online shopping have been an ID theft victim.
-About 11% of Americans and 10% of Canadians meanwhile have reported such issues.
+Online fraud statistics reveal that approximately 14% of Brits who do online shopping have been ID theft victims.
+Meanwhile, about 11% of Americans and 10% of Canadians report the same issue.
 Only 6%, 5%, and 3% of online shoppers from France, Spain, and Germany, respectively, reported having their identity stolen.
 These online credit card fraud statistics suggest that people from EU countries seem to be even more careful when online shopping.